tytydraco/yessleep/out/The_Destiny_of_the_Broken_Is_to_Fall_Apart.md

 I’m not sure if he climbed out or vanished or what.
 It was all a daze, my mind reeling, struggling to comprehend what I had just seen.
 I don’t even know if I stayed conscious.
 I only know I was found some time later, a gibbering mess.
 Todd, however, they never found anything more than his leg, neatly severed.

-These days, I’m afraid of ever bump.
-Ever nick.
+These days, I’m afraid of every bump.
+Every nick.
 Every scrape.
 Terrified.
 How broken is too broken?
 How broken do I have to be for him to come for me?
 So I keep my body in pristine shape.
 But my mind… That’s the break I worry about most of all.